jez/blog/_posts/2023-12-27-inheritance-in-ruby.md

 - And finally, having no extension point **breaks the link** between `self.new` and `self.class`.

   With a class's singleton and attached class pair, there would be a link via `self.class` and `self.new`.
-Modules do not have that—the singleton class is just like floating out in la la land.
+Modules do not have that—the singleton class is just, like, floating out in la la land.
 If a module instance method calls `self.class`, it's not clear which class that resolves to.
-If a module singleton method calls `self.new`, that will actually be a `NoMethodError` exception at runtime.
+If a module singleton method calls `self.new`, that will raise a `NoMethodError` exception at runtime.

 Sometimes these limitations are fine: for example this does not matter for [the `Enumerable` module][enumerable] in the Ruby standard library, which deals entirely with instance methods.
+But sometimes they're not fine.

 [enumerable]: https://ruby-doc.org/3.2.2/Enumerable.html#module-Enumerable-label-Usage

 # The `extend` operator

 We might think, "Okay, well maybe this is just what Ruby's extend is meant to fix!
-Maybe `extend` is the thing that preserves this link."
+Maybe `extend` is the thing that preserves that link."

 But no, even when using `extend` there's no way to get at the methods defined on the module's singleton class.